ministryofjustice/itpolicycontent/content/security/web-browsing-security-policy-profiles.md

 <table border='1'>
 <tr valign='top'>
-<td>This policy applies to all staff and contractors who work for the MOJ.</td>
+<td>This policy applies to all staff and contractors who work for the MOJ.<br/>
+These are legacy profiles.
+They under review and likely to be revised soon.
+Please <a href="mailto:itpolicycontent@digital.justice.gov.uk?subject=web-browsing-security-policy-profiles">contact us</a> before using them in your work.</td>
 </tr>
 </table>